AmalBaniSalameh/AmalBaniSalameh/README.md

 - 👋 Hi, I’m AmalBaniSalameh
 - 👀 I’m interested in Data Science world.
 I enjoy analyzing data where data never lies!
-- 🌱 I’m currently learning courses of "IBM Data Science Professional Certificate" which consists of 10 courses and completing its projects
 - 💞️ I’m looking to collaborate on Data Science projects that enrich my experience and use my curiosity in the analytics world
 - 📫 How to reach me: Amalbanisalameh2@gmail.com